UPPMAX/install-methods/bioinfo/braker/braker-3.0.7_install-README.md

 Testing
 -------

+    ml bioinfo-tools braker/3.0.7
+    cd $BRAKER_ROOT/example
+    cd tests

 Running `source $AUGUSTUS_CONFIG_COPY` is always required to set up an annotation environment, and that script was modified to print its export line for `AUGUSTUS_CONFIG_PATH` since that always need to be set after the config directory is created.

+    source $AUGUSTUS_CONFIG_COPY

+After doing this, the setup line is

+    export AUGUSTUS_CONFIG_PATH=/sw/bioinfo/braker/3.0.7/rackham/example/tests/augustus_config

 Running tests: